ScopeLift/pooltogether-governor-upgrade/README.md

-# Pooltogether Governor Bravo
+# PoolTogether Governor Bravo

-An upgrade to a "Bravo" compatible Governor for the Pooltogether DAO, built using the OpenZeppelin implemented and [Flexible Voting](https://github.com/ScopeLift/flexible-voting).
+An upgrade to a "Bravo" compatible Governor for the PoolTogether DAO, built using the OpenZeppelin implemented and [Flexible Voting](https://github.com/ScopeLift/flexible-voting).

 #### Getting started